ValeraT1982/react-data-polling-thunk/README.md

-# react-data-polling-thunk
-Short Polling with React, Redux and Thunk
+Example of Short Polling with React, Redux and Thunk